-Through continuous improvement, based on our own field experience and customer feedback, our LiDAR Ground Control Target design is in it’s third iteration.
-60cm in diameter, mounted on a small tripod and covered in a highly retro-reflective material, the Target gives a high-intensity return and is easily identifiable in the resultant point cloud.
+Through continuous improvement, based on our own field experience and customer feedback, our LiDAR Ground Control Target design is in its third iteration.
+60cm in diameter, mounted on a small tripod, and covered in a highly retro-reflective material, the Target gives a high-intensity return and is easily identifiable in the resultant point cloud.

-We have also found the Routescene Ground Control Targets to be robust and wind resistant, meaning that once they are positioned they stay in position.
+We have also found the Routescene Ground Control Targets to be robust and wind-resistant, meaning that once they are positioned they stay in position.
 Thus reducing time having to inspect and reposition targets during the survey.

 System calibration, part of the QA process, is used to both estimate the systematic errors in the Routescene LidarPod equipment and to determine the boresight alignment.
 Routescene’s operational procedures recommend that a boresight alignment is performed during every project.
-We identified that over time there tends to be slight variations in the boresight alignment parameters, and as such they cannot be assume to be constant.
+We identified that over time there tends to be slight variations in the boresight alignment parameters, and as such they cannot be assumed to be constant.
 Variations in operational temperature, repositioning of the antenna poles, GNSS/INS Kalman filter alignment all contribute to these slight variations.

 Routescene’s Ground Control Targets are used to perform this system calibration.
 The Targets are positioned in a particular way to determine the roll, pitch and heading misalignment.
 The UAV overflies the Targets in a specific pattern.
-In subsequent post-processing the boresight misalignments are computed and applied to the raw point cloud.
+In subsequent post-processing, the boresight misalignments are computed and applied to the raw point cloud.

 Deploying Ground Control Targets on known and accurately coordinated GCPs prior to a UAV LiDAR survey provides the assurance that the survey has been properly executed.
 The final survey results are more robust and quantifiable.
 It can be demonstrated that the client specified level of accuracy is achieved.
 Ground Control Targets can also be used to calibrate the equipment on every project.
 Again ensuring the best possible accuracy is accomplished.
 In addition, adopting Ground Control Targets in a survey simplifies post-processing.
 Therefore enabling any gross errors to be identified early in the processing pipeline and avoiding costly reprocessing.

 For excellent UAV LiDAR results you need to undertake Quality Assurance.
-Routescene provide this as standard.
+Routescene provides this as standard.
 Investing in Ground Control Targets for UAV LiDAR surveys increases the value of your data.
 Taking that extra time and effort to install Targets and to generate Quality Assurance Reports will improve the quality of and your confidence in the resultant data.